-This traditional method sparkling wine spent almost 3 years ageing in bottle, and is made from high quality, hand-picked, bunch sorted Chardonnay and Pinot Noir grapes from the suitably cool 2013 vintage – suitable because sparkling wine likes low ripeness levels with high acids.
+This traditional method, bottle fermented sparkling wine is made from high quality, hand-picked, bunch sorted Chardonnay and Pinot Noir grapes.
 It celebrates the balance of knowledge, passion and creativity of the winemaker, professors, and students who all pursue excellence in the field of winemaking and viticulture at Niagara College.
-The wine shows classic green apple and apriocot fruit, white flower, baked bread and steely minerality, with a creamy mousse and fresh acid backbone.
+The wine shows elegant aromatics of apple and lemon, buttered toast and roasted hazelnut, with a fine, creamy mousse and fresh vibrant acidity.

 This sweet wine was fermented in 3rd fill French oak barrels to add complexity and structure to its naturally concentrated fruit flavours.
 Appearing light golden-yellow in colour, the nose offers intense aromatics of marmalade, honey, poached pear and apricot compote, with a hint of ginger and baking spice lingering in the background.
 The palate is luscious and full, with a balanced acidity and a long finish.

 With fruit sourced directly from our own Estate Teaching Vineyard, this barrel fermented Chardonnay spent 13 months in French oak with occasional lees stirring.
 The nose speaks to the warm vintage with abundant stone fruit, pineapple and pear aromas on the nose, and a rich, full body that balances oak and fruit components, with an underlying mineral character.